 TV: I become obsessed with a show, watch every episode, and then go without turning the thing on for months.
 Repeat.

 Music taste is ever-evolving and changes with the spirit of my mood.
 Old school roots lie in rock, but these days, it’s all over the place.
-A sampling: Feist, Regina Spektor, Tori Amos, Eminem, Angus & Julia Stone, DMB, Radiohead, Jeff Buckley, Tchaikovsky, Of Monsters and Men, Portishead, Cat Power, Indigo Girls, Iron & Wine, Alice in Chains, NIN, Emiliana Torrini, Rachmaninoff.
+A sampling: Feist, Paper Kites, Andrew Bird, The Lumineers, Tori Amos, Eminem, Angus & Julia Stone, DMB, Radiohead, Kaleo, Jeff Buckley, Sigur Rós, Tchaikovsky, Portishead, Cat Power, Indigo Girls, Iron & Wine, Alice in Chains, NIN, Emiliana Torrini, Rachmaninoff.
 Pandora's become the soundtrack to most of my days.

 For more that tickles my insides, feel free to go exploring here.